Carriage house

-A carriage house, also called a remise or coach house, is an outbuilding which was originally built to house horse-drawn carriages and the related tack.
+A carriage house, also called a remise or coach house, is a term used in North America to describe an outbuilding that was originally built to house horse-drawn carriages and their related tack.
+Carriage houses were often two stories, with related staff quarters above.

-In Great Britain the farm building was called a cart shed.
-These typically were open fronted, single story buildings, with the roof supported by regularly spaced pillars.

-They often face away from the farmyard and may be found close to the stables and roadways, giving direct access to the fields.

 Current usages

 In modern usage, the term "carriage house" has taken on several additional, somewhat overlapping meanings: